cncf/devstats.archive/USAGE.md

 - Database user: PG_USER or 'gha_admin'
 - Database password: PG_PASS || 'password'
 - Database SSL: PG_SSL || 'disable'
-- If You want it to generate database indexes set `GHA2DB_INDEX` environment variable
+- If you want it to generate database indexes set `GHA2DB_INDEX` environment variable
-- If You want to skip table creations set `GHA2DB_SKIPTABLE` environment variable (when `GHA2DB_INDEX` also set, it will create indexes on already existing table structure, possibly already populated)
+- If you want to skip table creations set `GHA2DB_SKIPTABLE` environment variable (when `GHA2DB_INDEX` also set, it will create indexes on already existing table structure, possibly already populated)
-- If You want to skip creating DB tools (like views and functions), use `GHA2DB_SKIPTOOLS` environment variable.
+- If you want to skip creating DB tools (like views and functions), use `GHA2DB_SKIPTOOLS` environment variable.

 It is recommended to create structure without indexes first (the default), then get data from GHA and populate array, and finally add indexes.
 To do do:
 - `time PG_PASS=your_password ./structure`